Van Jefferson: Tennessee Titans

 On March 14, 2025, Jefferson signed with the Tennessee Titans on a one-year, $2.5 million contract.

 Jefferson began the preseason as a starter, listed as the third wide receiver on the depth chart.
-He caught three passes for 102 yards and a touchdown in the final preseason game, a 23-13 victory over the Minnesota Vikings.
+He caught three passes for 102 yards and a touchdown in the final preseason game, a 23–13 victory over the Minnesota Vikings.
 Jefferson, however, began the regular season as the fourth wide receiver on the roster behind rookie Elic Ayomanor.
+He finished the season with 29 catches for 350 yards and one touchdown through 16 games (including seven starts).
+On January 3, 2026, Jefferson was placed on season-ending injured reserve due to a forearm injury.

+Washington Commanders

+On March 17, 2026, Jefferson signed a one-year contract with the Washington Commanders.
+He was waived as part of final roster cuts on August 30, 2026, and re-signed to their practice squad on September 7, 2026.